Austech/Party-Island-Game/README.md

 * __Game Events__ for communication between game objects.
 For example, when a user presses the "W" key, the input system parses this and throws an INPUT_EVENT to any systems listening.
 * __Game State Encoding__ for parsing and wrapping up a game system or state into a byte array.
 This is mainly used when sending states over a network to be parsed by clients, as well as game saving.

+##Events
+This game heavily uses event based events.
+Much like the description above, almost anything notable is an event, from player input to game specific changes.
+This allows for easy decoupling, and using the Observer Pattern, is easy to receive/filter the events you want.

+If you're interested in the types of events, check out [The GameEvent.cs file](https://github.com/Austech/Party-Island-Game/blob/master/PartyIsland/Common/GameEvent.cs)

 ##Networking Design
 Because of the nature of the game, it's important for network code to be as flexible as possible for mini-games.
 The network flow works similar to source or quake, but here's some specifics: